What Does Full-Stack Mean?

 In the UK, the average full-stack developer salary is around $57,751, according to ITJobsWatch.

-If you’re based in either of these countries, it can be hard to find a locally available full-stack developer, let alone an affordable one.
+If you’re based in either of these countries, it can be hard to find and hire a full-stack developer locally.
 If you consider outsourcing, you open your search to a much wider talent pool; on Upwork (a freelancing platform), hourly rates in Asia can range from $20 (the Philippines) to $40 (India), and across Latin America rates can be $30–50.
 Ukrainian freelance rates range from $30–40, depending on the full-stack developer’s skills and experience.

 Full-Stack Developer Job Postings Trend | ITJobsWatch